leemark/expandy-thing/README.md

 *container* - outer container element containing *all* of the toggle/expanding content

-*toggleElement* - heading for each piece of hidden/displayed content. everything between each toggleElement will be hidden. this element will be used to trigger the toggling behavior. default is 'h2'
+*toggleElement* - heading for each piece of hidden/displayed content. everything between each toggleElement will be hidden. this element will be used to trigger the toggling behavior. default is 'h2'.

 *jqAnim* - use jQuery slide animation instead of simply using CSS to show/hide. default is false.

+*showFirst* - the first piece of hide/toggle content is displayed when content is first loaded. default is false.

+*accordion* - only one piece of content can be expanded at a time. default is false.

 *speed* - speed of animation when using jQuery slide animation. accepts a # of milliseconds, or the keywords 'fast' (200ms) and 'slow' (600ms). default is 400.